-The first objective of the second phase of Opening Reproducible Research (o2r) is “Use ERCs for actual scientific publications”.
+The primary objective of the second phase of the project Opening Reproducible Research (o2r) is “Use ERCs for actual scientific publications”.
 In several work packages the o2r team will implement pilots.
 In collaboration pilots, we work with publishers on Virtual Special Issues (VSIs).
 In these VSIs, submitted articles will have ERCs as supplemental material - an evolutionary use of ERCs.
 In a self-hosted pilot, we want to realise a more revolutionary use of ERCs.
-By extending Open Journal Systems (OJS) we make the ERC the item under review in a demonstration journal.
-The pilots are supported by operating infrastructure and supporting authors, reviewers, and readers to engage with ERCs.
+By extending Open Journal Systems (OJS), we make the ERC the item under review in a demonstration journal.
+The pilots are supported by operating infrastructure and we will support authors, reviewers, and readers to enhance their scholarly communication with ERCs.

 The diversity of the VSIs, potentially covering journals from a variety of geoscience disciplines, allows to reach the broad authorship and readership of the involved journals.
 It evaluates the creation and inspection process for ERCs outside of a prototypical lab setting, so the technical infrastructure for ERCs is completely overhauled to support a growing number of users.

 If you have any questions please do not hesitate to contact us: